lino-network/lino-docs/docs/blockchain/developer.md

 ## App Developer Account

 App Developer Account is a special type of account on Lino blockchain.
-An App Developer Account can create a Lino App, issue [IDA](about), and receive [Developer Rewards](about).
+An App Developer Account can create a Lino App, issue [IDA](../blockchain/ida.html), and receive [Lino App Rewards](../overview/contributors.html#app-developers).

 - **Registration**: By maintaining a minimum required amount(for developer) of LINO Stake, any Lino account can become a developer account by sending a developer registration transaction.